AdrianDajnowski99/TasmanTaskManager/README.md

 ### Prerequisites

-You need to have Docker installed on your machine.
+You need to have Docker installed on your machine:

-[Docker.js]

 install Docker: [Docker.com][Docker-url]